Popular LLMs

 Why it can be bad: requires in-house serving, infrastructure, and compliance review for some regulated industries; smaller fine-tuning community compared to Llama.

-Best for: privacy-critical workflows, cost-optimized private inference, compliance-sensitive enterprises with IP concerns, and hybrid cloud-on-prem stacks.
+Best for: privacy-critical workflows, cost-optimized private inference, mobile/edge AI (E2B/E4B), compliance-sensitive enterprises with IP concerns, and hybrid cloud-on-prem stacks.
 Ideal for teams wanting full control and no API dependencies.

 Meta Llama Family

-Why it is good: open-weight flexibility, strong community support, easier self-hosting options, and now includes Llama 4.2 Adventurer for visual reasoning tasks.
+Why it is good: open-weight flexibility, strong community support, easier self-hosting options, and now includes Llama 4 Maverick for visual reasoning tasks.

 Why it can be bad: requires more in-house ML/platform work for top-tier quality and reliability; Scout variants trade some quality for speed.